-This tool divide information into 5 different sections.
+This tool divides information into 5 different sections.
 Some of them are very important for you especially if you want to overclock your CPU and the rest are less important.

-If you only want to use HWMonitor to check PC CPU temperature then you need to focus on only one section that is the Temperature below the Voltage section.
+If you only want to use HWMonitor to check PC CPU temperature then you need to focus on only one section which is the Temperature below the Voltage section.

 Now before you try to read what this utility showing you, first, take a deep breath, then hold it and exhale slowly.

 This tool shows information in 5 major categories.
 These are;